Thursday, February 27, 2025

 headed for the drum reactor.

-The gases produced in pyrolysis are captured on site and recycled as fuel for subsequent processing runs.
 The plant is currently processing about 1000 pounds of wood waste an hour which produces approximately 200 pounds of biochar or 20% of the feedstock weight.
-The site presently employs four workers and is in the process of doubling its processing capacity.
-It currently processes a small percentage of the total wood waste that is delivered to the solid waste facility, but it is hoped that a much larger portion of the county’s wood waste will be processed as facilities are added, and markets are developed.
+The project presently employs four workers and is preparing to double its capacity.
+It handles only a small portion of the total wood waste delivered to the solid waste facility, but a larger percentage will be processed as production facilities are added, and markets are developed.

-Processing of wood waste in this way reduces the area needed to store and decompose solid waste, reduces the emission of gases produced in the decomposition process, and provides an environmentally positive way to dispose of woody material.
-It’s interesting to note that wood wastes generated and collected from storms and hurricanes are not processed in this way because it is handled under a different contract with FEMA
+Disposing of wood waste in this way reduces the space needed to store and decompose solid waste, reduces the emission of gases produced in decomposition, and provides an environmentally sound way to dispose of woody biomass.
+It’s interesting to note that wood wastes resulting from hurricanes and other storms are not processed in this way because that waste is handled under a different contract with FEMA.

 Germination testing